andreabassetti/fairtrade/README.md

 - From the rest of the database, make prediction using the RandomForestClassifier with train and test
 - Makes a Confusion Matrix from the data with a 62.7% accuracy
 - Sorts the most important features for the prediction, with the most important one being age_core

+✓ Description of preliminary data preprocessing

+✓ Description of preliminary feature engineering and preliminary feature selection, including their decision-making process
+✓ Description of how data was split into training and testing sets
+✓ Explanation of model choice, including limitations and benefits

 ![confusionmatrixsample](https://github.com/andreabassetti/fairtrade/blob/main/Resources/confusionmatrixsample.png)

 ## Database: